MEA-Watsonx-bootcamp-IBM/Visa-Eligibility-Bootcamp/README.md

         **Application Status:** ELIGIBLE

         **Details:**
         All Tourist Visa requirements met.
+Applicant: JUAN TAPIA | Passport: 15082701 | Nationality: POLSKIE / POLISH

         ---

         Congratulations!
-Your Tourist Visa application can proceed.
-        We wish you a wonderful trip!
+Your tourist visa application has been approved.
+Have a wonderful and safe trip!
 ```

 <details>